 Bone cancer is caused when cells start dividing constantly and begin to grow out of control in the bones.
 It is basically a tumour that destroys normal bone tissue.
 Cells in the bones can become cancerous and spread to any other part of the body.
 Know the basic Facts about Bone Cancer to understand it better.
 They are broadly classified into two types of cancer.

-Benign (non-cancerous): The benign bone tumor is more common and it compresses the healthy bone tissue in the affected area.
-The benign tumors are said to be less harmful as compared to the malignant tumors because they don’t spread to other parts of the body.
+Benign (non-cancerous): The benign bone tumour is more common and it compresses the healthy bone tissue in the affected area.
+The benign tumours are said to be less harmful as compared to the malignant tumours because they don’t spread to other parts of the body.

-Malignant (cancerous): Malignant tumor that spreads to the bone tissues is called primary bone cancer.
-The case when the cancer spreads from other organs like lungs, breast or prostate to the bones is called metastatic cancer.
-Metastatic cancer is relatively common in comparison to the primary bone cancer and harmful, in most cases fatal.
+Malignant (cancerous): Malignant tumour that spreads to the bone tissues is called primary bone cancer.
+The case when cancer spreads from other organs like lungs, breast or prostate to the bones is called metastatic cancer.
+Metastatic cancer is relatively common in comparison to primary bone cancer and harmful, in most cases fatal.

 - Swelling: Many people feel a mass or a lump depending upon the affected part of the body.
 Swelling can occur in areas affected by pain after a couple of weeks.

 Other symptoms include tingling in fingers, numbness, weight loss, fatigue, etc. Sometimes people with bone cancer are not affected by these symptoms at all and hence, it is very crucial to consult a doctor first and get a proper diagnosis.
 It is also possible that these symptoms could be an indication of other conditions.
 Treatment of cancer depends upon the individual age & health along with the location, type, size and stage of cancer.